One of the most dramatic incidents of the Battle of Britain in this part of East Sussex came on August 16, 1940.

 Two people died when a cow shed they were working in was hit by a bomb jettisoned by a German raider, writes Paul Watson.

-Uckfield town councillor Jim Molesworth-Edwards saw the devastation minutes after the all-clear had been sounded.
+The late Jim Molesworth-Edwards told Uckfield News his memories of the devastation minutes after the all-clear had been sounded.

 He was a ten-year-old schoolboy and came out of a bomb shelter with his mother and father wondering what they would find.

 The impressive circular shelter had been constructed by his father in the garden of their home at Cross in Hand.

 It had a domed roof covered in concrete.
 Inside it was at least 14ft in diameter, at least 12ft high to the top of the dome, which was just level with ground.
 The dome was then covered by the earth which had been dug out for the shelter.

 The family believed it would survive any blast, bar a direct hit on the centre of the dome.

 Mr Molesworth-Edwards clearly recalls that fateful late Friday afternoon when the bombs fell.

 “I asked my mother if we could have a picnic tea by the air raid shelter.
 We were in the middle of tea when the air raid sirens sounded [from our home we could hear the sirens at Heathfield, Crowborough and Uckfield].

 “We heard all the aircraft coming over and could hear anti-aircraft guns going off in the distance.
 This was shortly followed by hearing bombs falling and we immediately took cover.

 “There was a tremendous noise with all the bombs falling.
 We knew they were very close and wondered what we were going to find when we came out.